corsfix/corsfix/FAQ.md

 The ones mentioned above are pioneers in the CORS proxy space.
 However, for a more robust solution, you might want to consider Corsfix.
 We listed our key features in the [README.md](README.md), but some of them include the ability to:

 - Control which website can access the proxy, and to fetch which domain
-- Manage secrets, such as API keys, and use them securely
+- Hide API keys from frontend code
 - Override request headers
 - Cache responses
 - And more.